 An MRI scan of the knee is gold-standard to confirm the diagnosis (>90% sensitivity), also picking up any associated meniscal tears*

-*50% of ACL tears will also have a meniscal tear, with the lateral meniscus the more commonly affected
+*50% of ACL tears will also have a meniscal tear, with the medial meniscus the more commonly affected

 As with any acutely swollen knee, the immediate management of a suspected ACL tear is RICE (Rest, Ice, Compression and Elevation).

-- Surgical repair of the ACL (Fig. 4) involves the use of a tendon or an artificial graft.
-This will always follow a period of ‘prehabilitation’, whereby the patient will engage with a physiotherapist for a period of months prior to the surgery.
+- This is not performed acutely but following a period of ‘prehabilitation’, whereby the patient will engage with a physiotherapist for a period of months prior to the surgery